Create a free profile to get unlimited access to exclusive show news, updates, and more!

 A theme on this season of Law & Order — according to both Scott and showrunner Rick Eid — will be to dive deeper into the personal lives of the detectives who investigate crimes and the prosecutors who bring the criminals to justice.

 “We’re going to get to know our team in a way that’s never been done before on Law & Order and the intention of that is to really draw the audience in even further,” Scott told NBC Insider.
 “For 24 Seasons, the audience has loved these cases, how they’re written from the headlines.
-They hit hard, they challenge the audience, they foster social conversations, but now it’s like well, what would happen if you added a further element of really caring about the people who are investigating these crimes?
+They hit hard, they challenge the audience, they foster social conversations.
+But now it’s like, well, what would happen if you added a further element of really caring about the people who are investigating these crimes?
 If you are caring about the people who are trying these cases, if you know what’s at stake personally for these characters in these situations, that is just going to heighten the stakes and make all of the tension and all of the drama hit even harder.”

-To catch all the latest Season 24 developments, watch Law & Order Thursdays at 8/7c p.m. on NBC or stream episodes the next day on Peacock.
+To catch all of the latest Season 24 developments, watch Law & Order Thursdays at 8/7c p.m. on NBC or stream episodes the next day on Peacock.